Sex after Breast Cancer

 Unfortunately, as of yet, there are no sexual enhancement drugs on the market for females.
 Cancer treatments may wreak havoc on your level of sexual desire, arousal, or ability to reach orgasm.
-Yet, recapturing your sexuality is an important piece in returning to a whole person.
+Yet, recapturing your sexuality is an important piece of returning to a whole person.
 With your partner’s help, resume familiar foreplay and patterns one step at a time.
-You may have to work up to intercourse.
+You may have to work up to sex.
 Be patient with yourself but keep trying.

 Remember to communicate your feelings to your partner.
-Prior to relations, you can practice relaxation techniques such as soft music, a warm bath, or meditation.
+Prior to sex, you can practice relaxation techniques such as soft music, a warm bath, or meditation.
 Massaging each other using scented oils can relax you, provide physical stimulation, and create intimacy.
 Aromatherapy can help create a soothing environment.
 A diffuser can be used with favorite scents, or a candle can be lit.
 If you can’t overcome your anxiety and suspect there may be an element of depression, talk to your doctor.
 You may need an anti-depressant to get you back on track to feeling yourself.

 As soon as you are able, return to a regular exercise program.
 Exercise will reduce stress, help energize you, assist with keeping your weight in check, and promote a healthy sleep schedule.
 It can also help reduce anxiety and depression.
 Studies show women who exercise after breast cancer decrease their risk of reoccurrence.
-Plan sexual relations during the time of day when you feel the best.
+Plan sexual relations during a time of day when you feel the best.
 Eat a healthy, balanced diet to restore your nutrients and return your sense of well-being.

 Proper sexual positioning can be helpful in reducing pain during sexual intercourse.